sumup-oss/foundry/README.md

 ### Husky (`--husky` flag)

 Husky makes setting up git hooks consistently very easy.
 Whenever someone installs your project, husky will automatically set up git hooks as part of its postinstall script.

 Husky only comes with a `base` preset.

+### semantic-release (`--semantic-release` flag)

+[`semantic-release`](https://www.npmjs.com/package/semantic-release) automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.

+`semantic-release` only comes with a `base` preset.

 ## Why?